Table of Contents

-A flat slab is a typical type of construction in which a reinorced slab is built monolithically with the supporting columns and is reinforced in two or more directions, without any provision of beams.
+A flat slab is a typical type of construction in which a reinforced slab is built monolithically with supporting columns and is reinforced in two or more directions, without any provision of beams.

 The flat slab thus transfers the load directly to the supporting columns suitably spaced below the slab.
 Because of the exclusion of beam systems in this type of construction, a plain ceiling is obtained, thus giving an attractive appearance from an architectural point of view.